Writing Literature Reviews

 Lastly, Alisa comments on the source and/or connects it to her main point or to next source.

-This type of sandwich can occur several times in a paragraph as you synthesize your sources.
+This metacommentary is a lot like the interpretation mentioned in the video at the beginning of this chapter.
+This type of "sandwich" can occur several times in a paragraph as you synthesize your sources.
 Here's a sample paragraph from Chris, a Public Health student, (check this) who wrote a paper called "The Causes of a Behavioral Pandemic: Screen-time Addiction and Consequent Depression Among Adolescents."
 I've bolded the metacommentary Chris had added to guide his readers and to connect his points together.

 If You Get Stuck